mterrel/adapt-web/website/versioned_docs/version-0.2.0/api/cloud/cloud.k8s.servicespec.type.md

 ## k8s.ServiceSpec.type property

-type determines how the Service is exposed.
+Determines how the Service is exposed.

 <b>Signature:</b>